By Tooba C

 This may be easy for some people, and a lot harder for others.
 It has become easy for me since I have gone through a few bad experiences and have learned from them.
 If being sober at raves seems hard to you, here are a few tips that I have used in my last few festivals to help me out:

-Get into the music.
+Get Into the Music

 My favorite tip of all time: as someone who genuinely enjoys the music at raves, this is so easy for me to do.
 Just feel the music and dance your little heart out.
 This is also the perfect chance to whip out those dance moves that you've been practicing in the basement of your parents' house (totally not what I do).
 This is your opportunity to make the festival memorable, and not get lost in just getting wasted.